criccomini/ezdb/README.md

 ##### Pluggable Serialization

 EZDB allows you to plug in your own serializations.
 The examples above show IntegerSerde and StringSerde, but you can plug in anything you want.
-The only thing that you need to be mindful of is how bytes are sorted (lexicographically) when plugging in a custom range serializer, as this will affect the sort order of your range queries.
+The only thing that you need to be mindful of is how bytes are sorted (they default to lexicographical sorting) when plugging in a custom range serializer, as this will affect the sort order of your range queries.

+##### Pluggable Range Key Comparators

+EZDB also supports custom range key comparators.
+By Default, everything is sorted lexicographically, but you can always change range key sorting to suit your needs.
+Here's an example that sorts things backwards.

+    Table<Integer, Integer, Integer> table = ezdb.getTable("test-custom-range-comparator", IntegerSerde.get, IntegerSerde.get, IntegerSerde.get, new Comparator<byte[]>() {
+      // Let's do things in reverse lexicographical order.
+      @Override
+      public int compare(byte[] o1, byte[] o2) {
+        return -1 * ByteBuffer.wrap(o1).compareTo(ByteBuffer.wrap(o2));
+      }
+    });

+    table.put(1, 1, 100);
+    table.put(1, 2, 200);
+    table.put(1, 3, 300);

+    // Get all rows in hash key bucket 1 with range key >= 3.
+    TableIterator<Integer, Integer, Integer> it = table.range(1, 3);

+    // Prints 300, 200, and 100.
+    while(it.hasNext()) {
+      System.out.println(it.next().getValue());
+    }